 Requirements for surviving spouses

-You may be able to qualify for a VA loan if you are a surviving spouse of an eligible member of the Armed Forces and you meet at least one of the following:
+You may qualify for a VA mortgage if you are a surviving spouse of an eligible member of the Armed Forces and you meet at least one of the following criteria:

 - Your spouse is missing in action